asif-z/landau-siegel-zero-tester/README.md

 ```

 ### 4. Run with MPI
-From the repository root use the following mpi command to run, change 10 to desired number of MPI processes.
+From the repository root use the following mpi command to run (change 10 to desired number of MPI processes).
 ```bash
 mpirun -np 10 ./build/src/mpiTest
 ```

 ### 5. Using `main_by_file.c`
-If one wants to run the verification on a list of $q$ in a file, name the file to `input.txt` and store it in `/input`
+If one wants to run the verification on a list of $q$ in a file, name the file to `input.txt` and store it in the `/input`
 dirctory.

 ## Directory Structure

 All source code is stored in the directory `/src`.
-All input files are stored in `/input` dirctory.
+All input files are stored in the `/input` directory.
-`/test` dirctory contains all unit tests for this project and `/misc` conatins all other helping code and scripts.
+The `/test` directory contains all unit tests for this project. `/misc` contains helpful scripts that are not used during the main process.

+By Rick Lu, Asif Zaman, and Haonan Zhao.